 Sr. Joanne Caniglia O.P. is currently a Professor in the School of Teaching, Leadership, and Curriculum Studies at Kent State University.
 She taught high school mathematics and K-8 informal mathematics in Akron and Niles, Ohio before earning her doctorate in mathematics education from Kent State University.
-Her research interests center upon the teaching and learning of mathematics for individuals living on the margins of society.
+Her research interests center on the teaching and learning of mathematics for individuals living on the margins of society.
 She regularly presents and publishes on innovative and meaningful tasks for teaching and learning mathematics for underrepresented individuals.
 Some of her work has appeared in the Mathematics Teacher Journal of the National Council of Teachers of Mathematics, School Science and Mathematics, and the Statistics Teacher.
 She is the recipient of National Science Foundation, USAID, U.S. Dept. of Education and Ohio Department of Education grants.
 She very much enjoys teaching mathematics methods for pre-service undergraduate and masters’ pre-service teachers as well as graduate courses in mathematics education.

 Fr.
 Philip Judge, S.J. currently serves as President of McQuaid Jesuit in Rochester, New York.
 He has been a long-time educator, serving previously as President of Regis High School (2005-2015), Principal of McQuaid Jesuit (2000-2005), and Assistant Principal at Fordham Prep (1997-2000).
 He has served on many boards, most recently America Magazine, Georgetown Prep, and the University of Scranton.

 Sara Fay Snider is the Program Director at the William E. Simon Foundation.
-The Foundation is committed to supporting private and charter K-12 schools, family strengthening programs, and faith institutions through direct giving in Jersey City, NJ, the South Bronx, NY and Morristown, NJ, as well as policy efforts.
+The Foundation is committed to supporting private and charter K-12 schools, family strengthening programs, and faith institutions through direct giving in Jersey City, NJ, the South Bronx, NY, and Morristown, NJ, as well as policy efforts.
 She is a proud graduate of The Loyola School and Colgate University (where she double majored in History and Education).
-She is a candidate for a M.A. in Education at NYU.
+She is a candidate for an M.A. in Education at NYU.

-Alison Andrews Weber ’97 is a first term Trustee of Dominican Academy.
+Alison Andrews Weber ’97 is a second term Trustee of Dominican Academy.
 Alison began her career as a New York City prosecutor, serving as Chief of the Child Abuse Unit within the Major Crimes Division of the Queens County District Attorney’s Office for the last several years.
 She recently transitioned to academia and is now an adjunct professor of law at Fordham University School of Law.
 Alison is a member of the President’s Council of Fordham University and has served on the Auction Committee of Brooklyn Jesuit Prep.
-Alison was honored to be named to Dominican Academy’s Board of Trustees, where she is particularly proud to serve on the inaugural Committee on Diversity, Equity, and Inclusion.
+Alison was honored to be named to Dominican Academy’s Board of Trustees, where she is particularly proud to serve on the inaugural Committee on Diversity, Equity, and Inclusion (DEI).